 Fee-based compensation is a confusing and potentially misleading term.
 Fee-based advisors are different from fee-only advisors.
 Whereas fee-only advisors are paid only by the client, fee-based advisors may receive fees both from the client and from the sale of products, as well as other non-client compensation.
 Fee-based compensation includes commissions, 12b-1 fees, referral fees, and other indirect forms of compensation.
 Such payments may represent conflicts of interest and are not always disclosed clearly to clients.

 Campbell Financial Partners, LLC is a fee-only firm.
 Period.
 We receive no compensation of any kind other than that paid by our clients.
 Our financial planning and investment advice is dictated by what is best for you and you alone.
 If there is a potential conflict of interest, we will disclose that when we give you advice so that you are able to make a well-informed choice.

 Anyone looking for financial peace of mind can benefit from working with a fee-only financial planner.
 Each individual's situation is unique.
-Someone just starting out may need a detailed, long-term plan of action, whereas someone already on the road to achieving their goals may simply need a new strategy, professional insight, or a second opinion for an existing plan.
+Someone just starting out may need a detailed, long-term plan of action, whereas someone already on the road to achieving their goals may need a new strategy, ongoing professional guidance, or better implementation of an existing plan.
 We customize our services to meet each individual's needs.